kayveepr/Halium-9-LeMax2/README.md

 Please refer to https://github.com/ubports/porting-notes/wiki/Halium-9 for more information.

-At present(Jun 2020) X2 boots up with the uploaded boot img file with LineageOS, Baikal or CBG MIUI11-Global for X2 all P vendors.Please be aware that bugs are aplenty.
+At present(Jun 2020) X2 boots up with the uploaded boot img file with AEX, AOSiP, LineageOS, Baikal or CBG MIUI11-Global for X2 all P vendors.Please be aware that bugs are aplenty.

 With LineageOS P vendor - only one SIM on slot 1 detected.
 Both data and calls work on SIM with 2G/3G fallback.
 With exclusive 4G SIM only data works.
 No ringtone only vibrate.
 GPS works.
 Screen rotation works other way around.
 Power button sleep and light sensor do not work.